WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/weekly-meetings-2021.md

 #### Where do you need help from Kirstie?

 * Next set of priorities - check
-* More on ways of working - how to support without losing clear roles
+* More on ways of working - how to support poeple without losing clarity of roles
+* Doctoral student training opportunities

 #### What would you like to work on next week?